nubank/workspaces/README.md

 Workspaces is a component development environment for ClojureScript, inspired by [devcards](https://github.com/bhauman/devcards).

+If you just want to see an example of Workspaces in action, check [Fulcro Incubator public workspace](https://fulcrologic.github.io/fulcro-incubator/).

 ## Setup

 First add the workspaces dependency on your project.